Here's how to get Cursive installed.

 If you're starting IntelliJ for the first time, it will ask you to select the plugins you'd like to use from the list of bundled plugins.
 It's a good idea to disable plugins you know you'll never use to improve startup time and memory use.
 If you change your mind later, you can always re-enable them in Settings→Plugins.

-If you already have La Clojure from JetBrains or the existing Leiningen plugin from Jan Thomä installed, you’ll need to uninstall them or they’ll conflict with Cursive and its Leiningen integration.
-Open the IntelliJ Settings→Plugins.
-Uninstall both plugins by selecting them and pressing the uninstall button () and then press Ok.
+If you already have La Clojure, clojure-kit or the existing Leiningen plugin from Jan Thomä installed, you'll need to uninstall them or they'll conflict with Cursive.
+Open Settings→Plugins and select the "Installed" tab.
+Uninstall the plugins by clicking on the plugin title and selecting "Uninstall" from the drop-down.
 Restart IntelliJ when it prompts you to.

 If this is the first time you've started IntelliJ, you'll see the welcome screen:

 To install the plugin, open the plugins dialog from the Configure menu:

 If you've been using IntelliJ previously, then open the plugins window from Settings→Plugins as normal.

-Once in the plugins window, press “Browse Repositories…” and search for Cursive.
+Once in the Plugins window, select the "Marketplace" tab and search for Cursive.

-Install Cursive using the green install button, then close the Browse Repositories window and the Settings window.
+Install Cursive using the green install button, then close the Plugins window and the Settings window.
 Restart IntelliJ when it prompts you to.